Information literacy: History of the concept

 The phrase "information literacy" first appeared in print in a 1974 report written on behalf of the National Commission on Libraries and Information Science by Paul G. Zurkowski, who was at the time president of the Information Industry Association (now the Software and Information Industry Association).
 Zurkowski used the phrase to describe the "techniques and skills" learned by the information literate "for utilizing the wide range of information tools as well as primary sources in molding information solutions to their problems" and drew a relatively firm line between the "literates" and "information illiterates."

 The concept of information literacy appeared again in a 1976 paper by Lee Burchina presented at the Texas A&M University library's symposium.
 Burchina identified a set of skills needed to locate and use information for problem solving and decision making.
 In another 1976 article in Library Journal, M.R.
 Owens applied the concept to political information literacy and civic responsibility, stating, "All [people] are created equal but voters with information resources are in a position to make more intelligent decisions than citizens who are information illiterates.
 The application of information resources to the process of decision-making to fulfill civic responsibilities is a vital necessity."

-In a literature review published in an academic journal in 2020, Oral Roberts University professor Angela Sample cited several conceptual waves of information literacy definitions since circa 1970.
-Some of those broad conceptual approaches included information literacy defined as a way of thinking, information literacy defined as a set of skills, information literacy defined as a social practice.
-These concept waves in the academic world led to the adoption of metaliteracy as a mechanism of information literacy and the creation of threshold concepts and knowledge dispositions, eventually leading to the creation of the ALA's Information Literacy Framework.
+In a literature review published in an academic journal in 2020, Oral Roberts University professor Angela Sample cites several conceptual waves of information literacy definitions as defining information as a way of thinking, a set of skills, and a social practice.
+The introduction of these concepts led to the adoption of a mechanism called metaliteracy and the creation of threshold concepts and knowledge dispositions, which led to the creation of the ALA's Information Literacy Framework.

-Information literacy has been used as a way to promote libraries' usefulness in an ever-changing information landscape.
-The American Library Association's Presidential Committee on Information Literacy released a report on January 10, 1989, outlining the importance of information literacy, opportunities to develop information literacy, and an Information Age School.
-The report's final name is the Presidential Committee on Information Literacy: Final Report.
-The recommendations of the Committee led to the creation later that year of the National Forum on Information Literacy, a coalition of more than 90 national and international organizations.
+The American Library Association's Presidential Committee on Information Literacy released a report on January 10, 1989.
+Titled as the Presidential Committee on Information Literacy: Final Report, the article outlines the importance of information literacy, opportunities to develop it, and the idea of an Information Age School.
+The recommendations of the Committee led to establishment of the National Forum on Information Literacy, a coalition of more than 90 national and international organizations.